Cryrivers/manta-style/README.md

 With _Manta Style_, you can start implementing feature once your data schema is defined.
 But _Manta Style_ is more than just that.

-## ✨ UPDATE:

-Manta Style is designed to be a mock server which converts type definitions into mock data, though.
-The core of Manta Style compiles TypeScript / Flow definitions and make them usable at JavaScript runtime.
-The runtime also supports input formatting and validation other than mocking data.

-For more tools built with Manta Style core runtime, please check out [Tools](#tools).

 ### Generates mock data directly from your type declarations